 Calculate your ARPU (Average Revenue Per User) by dividing your total revenue by your total amount of users.
 Additionally, calculate your CAC (Client Acquisition) by dividing your users over your various paid acquisition channels and divide these numbers by the amount of money that you’ve spent on the corresponding channel.
 Then, calculate your Customer Churn by dividing each month’s MVP uninstalls by the number of (paying) users that started the corresponding month.
 Now that you have these numbers, you can calculate your CLV (Client Lifetime Value): multiply your monthly ARPU with the number of active months, divided by your Churn numbers.
 This final number will tell you how long your service is used for and helps you to create revenue forecasts, which is essential to convince investors.

-Now that you have your feedback, statistics, and calculations you don’t have to base your decision on gut feeling anymore.
+Now that you have your feedback, statistics, and calculations you don’t have to base your startup concept on gut feeling anymore.
 Do the numbers look promising?
 Is your user base (steadily) increasing?
 Then you might be among the 10% that makes it!
-Don’t feel bad if you aren’t, for as the 10% success rate indicates, applications are a very competitive market.
-Moreover, during your MVP development process you have learned and gathered a lot of information, which can still pay off in different forms!
+Don’t feel bad if you aren’t, for as the 10% success rate indicates, startups are a very competitive market.
+Moreover, during your MVP process you will have learned a lot and gathered a tons of valuable information that can still pay off in different forms!

 Are you curious for the possibilities of developing your own MVP?
 Reach out to us or leave your contact details below and we will call you back.